 We can assist, whether you are interested in graduate training at UC Denver or elsewhere.
 With rigorous undergraduate training in Bioengineering, you will be well-prepared to enter graduate school in many disciplines at any university.
 We recommend that you talk with your bioengineering advisor about opportunities for undergraduate research.

 - I'm really interested in a career in industry.
 How can I learn more about my options and opportunities?

 Many bioengineering core and affiliate faculty have spent time working in industry, and several have even developed their own companies.
 The entrepreneurial spirit lives in our Department and our faculty are more than happy to share their experiences with you.
 Also consider an internship through the Experiential Learning Center on the Downtown Denver Campus.

 How do I apply?

-Students applying to the program must select Pre-Bioengineering (Pre-BIOE) as their "Field of Study" in the online application.
-If you are admitted to the program you will enroll in the core curriculum courses which are offered at the Denver Campus.
-Students must APPLY for the Major in Bioengineering in Spring 2014.
-Admittance to the Major in Bioengineering will be granted to students who have successfully completed all Pre-Bioengineering prerequisites and who meet the program's selection criteria.
+There is no direct admission to the Bioengineering Program.
+Students applying to the program must select Pre-Bioengineering (PRBE) as their "Field of Study" in the online application.
+If you are admitted as a Pre-Bioengineering students you will enroll in the Bioengineering Pre-Major courses and CU Denver core curriculum courses which are offered at the Denver Campus.
+Admittance to the Major in Bioengineering will be granted to students who have successfully completed all Pre-Bioengineering Major Coursework and who meet the program's selection criteria.
 The Major courses, which will be taught at the Anshcutz Medical Campus, will not be available until Fall 2015.
 Apply Now.